Hammer’s Blueprint Reading Basics

-Click here to get BOTH the latest edition of the best-selling Hammer’s Blueprint Reading Basics textbook AND the new digital edition of the Blueprint Reading Basics Instructor’s Resource Kit — both in eBook form.
-ALL for the same price as just the Instructor’s Resource Kit.
+Click here for a digital package including BOTH the latest edition of the best-selling Hammer’s Blueprint Reading Basics textbook AND the latest digital edition of the Blueprint Reading Basics Instructor’s Resource Kit .

 Note: This is the main text.
 For information on the accompanying Instructor’s Resource Kit (sold separately), see below.